igasi/drupal-environment/README.md

 Project template using composer for Drupal starter kid, managing your site dependencies with [Composer](https://getcomposer.org/).

-## Intallation
+## Initialization

-Create a project folder and inside it clone this repository:
+Go to the project folder and clone the drupal environment repository:
 ```
  git clone git@gitlab.com:drupaltitlan/drupal-environment.git
 ```